Head-To-Head Survey: Dean Foods (DF) versus Tofutti Brands (TOFB)

 Dean Foods pays an annual dividend of $0.12 per share and has a dividend yield of 2.1%.
 Tofutti Brands does not pay a dividend.
 Dean Foods pays out 15.0% of its earnings in the form of a dividend.

-This table compares Dean Foods and Tofutti Brands’ top-line revenue, earnings per share (EPS) and valuation.
+This table compares Dean Foods and Tofutti Brands’ gross revenue, earnings per share (EPS) and valuation.

 |Gross Revenue